DonnieData/surfs_up/README.md

 To ensure business is sustainable, year-round weather trends needs to be analyzed.

-In order to gain an understanding of hawaiis weather the stakeholder has expressed explicit interest in weather statistics for the months of June and December.
+In order to gain an understanding of hawaiis weather the stakeholder has expressed explicit interest in weather statistics for the months of June and December throughout recent years.

 ## Results
 To access the observation data and analyze it, I have utilized SQLaclhemy ORM, which allows me to query the data by passing python objects as queries.